yohasebe/monadic-chat-cli/README.md

 - The **template** contains conversation data in JSON format and instructions on how the text-completion API should update this data.
 More details are given in the [Creating New Apps]("#creating-new-apps") section below.
 - The term **prompt** can be used in two ways: in one sense, it means text input from the user.
 In the figure above, however, "prompt" refers to the contents of the template as a whole, which is sent to the API.
 - The response to the user’s input is referred to as **output**.
 Input and output are in the returned JSON object, structured according to the instruction specified in the template.
-- The JSON object contains a list of the conversation history, referred to as the **accum** (accumulator) in the figure.
-Each turn of the conversation increases the messages stored in the accumulator.
+- The **accumulator** is where the conversation history is stored.
+Each turn of the conversation increases the number of messages stored in it.
+- The **accumulator** is where the conversation history is stored.
+The number of messages accumulated increases with each turn of the conversation.
 - A Monadic Chat app must define a **reducer** to prevent the accumulator from growing excessively.

 ### Accumulator